Innei/Typecho-Theme-Paul/README.md

 }
 ```

-To like one article, based on VOID_Plugin, you should move the `VOID` directory to the `../plugins/`, and go to dashboard to enable it. '
+To like one article, you should use VOID_Plugin, because this demand based on VOID_Plugin, you should move the `VOID` directory to the `../plugins/`, and go to dashboard to enable it. '

 Enjoy.